 Tai Chi for Arthritis

-An ancient Chinese exercise offers arthritis relief through slow, gentle movement.
+Learn more about an ancient Chinese exercise that offers arthritis relief through slow, gentle movement.

 For the uninitiated, tai chi may be a little daunting.
 The ancient Chinese exercise is hardly as mainstream as aerobics or the treadmill, but with its gentle, fluid movements and proven health benefits, it’s a natural arthritis workout.